githubtraining/security/responses/01a_class-introduction-issue.md

 ### Vulnerability alerts

-You may have already noticed some alerts from GitHub about this repository.
-You may have gotten an email, or seen a yellow bar warning you about the `package.json` file.
+You may notice some alerts from GitHub about this repository.
+You may get an email, or see a yellow bar warning you about the `package.json` file.

 ![dependency vulnerability alert](https://user-images.githubusercontent.com/9906718/46882979-c275b680-ce50-11e8-9f47-2081daf20b98.png)